Skip to content

 Living in Ciutat Vella means everything is at your doorstep.
 The Central Market, the Cathedral, the Silk Exchange, museums, and hundreds of restaurants are all within a 10-minute walk.
 For first-time expats in Valencia, this central location makes the transition effortless - you can explore the city on foot from day one.

 The reality check: tourist density is high in parts of Ciutat Vella, especially around the Cathedral and Plaza de la Reina.
 Apartments vary wildly in quality, from stunning renovations to neglected old buildings.
 Noise from bars and restaurants can carry late, and summer brings peak crowds.
 Choose your specific street carefully.
+This is also the district that puts you right inside Las Fallas, for better and worse, so if you are coming for the festival see our guide to where to stay for Las Fallas.

 • Maximum walkability - everything within reach